klazuka/example-elm-hot-webpack/README.md

-**WARNING** This example is not fully ready.
-It works, but elm-webpack-loader support for 0.19 has not been officially published yet.
-This example uses a PR fork as a temporary solution.

 ## Example: Elm 0.19 hot module reloading with Webpack

 Demonstrates how to use [elm-hot-webpack-loader](https://github.com/klazuka/elm-hot-webpack-loader) together with [elm-webpack-loader](https://github.com/elm-community/elm-webpack-loader).
 This is just a toy project to show the simplest possible integration.
 You may want to consider more full-featured alternatives such as [create-elm-app](https://github.com/halfzebra/create-elm-app).